lgreydev/Memorize/README.md

 ## Lecture 5
 ### ViewBuilder Shape ViewModifier
 Access Control.
-More about drawing, including the @ViewBuilder construct for expressing a conditional list of Views, the Shape protocol for custom drawing and ViewModifier, a mechanism for making incremental modifications to Views.
+More about drawing, including the @ViewBuilder construct for expressing a conditional list of Views, the Shape protocol for custom drawing and ViewModifier, a mechanism for making incremental modifications to Views.<br>
 [Watch Video](https://youtu.be/oDKDGCRdSHc)<br>
 [Slides](https://cs193p.sites.stanford.edu/sites/g/files/sbiybj16636/files/media/file/lecture_5.pdf)<br>